YavorKostov/Kostov-et-al-2025-NEMO-ICB-Updates/README.md

-Model code and input files for the simulations in Kostov et al. (2025)
+Model code and input files for the simulations in Kostov et al. (2025) including code developed by Yavor Kostov to improve the iceberg dynamics and grounding capability in NEMO.

 Modelled dynamics of floating and grounded icebergs, with application to the Amundsen Sea